gosh-sh/docs/docs/ethereum-L2/user-guide.md

 ![](../images/ethereum_usage_to.jpg)

-After depositing the GOSH contract on Ethereum, you will receive the corresponding amount of WITH tokens (Wrapper Ethereum tokens) in your GOSH network wallet.
+After depositing the GOSH contract on Ethereum, you will receive the corresponding amount of WETH tokens (Wrapper Ethereum tokens) in your GOSH network wallet.

 ![](../images/ethereum_usage_transfer_comleted.jpg)

-## Withdraw WETH to Ethereum
+## Withdraw wrapped ETH to Ethereum

 To withdraw tokens from GOSH to Ethereum, go to the **Ethereum** tab on the DAO page